heatherchensiyu/computing-work/teachers-day/ideas/Mr Ong.md

-a song/ story/ poem about Mr Ong and his chemistry jokes
+a poem/ story about Mr Ong and his chemistry jokes